vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/004/06_sa_te.md

 I supply ‘days’ with sudínāni on the basis of passages like VII.11.2 áhāny asmai sudínā bhavanti.

 rāyáḥ can be either acc. pl. (so Oldenberg, Geldner, Renou) or gen. sg. dependent on víśvāni … sudínāni (so Thieme [Fremdl.
 61] “All die Sonnentage des Reichtums,” Witzel Gotō).
-In the publ. tr.
-I took it as acc. pl. but, to my mind, nothing rides on it either way.
+In the published translation I took it as acc. pl. but, to my mind, nothing rides on it either way.